fireflyHunter/RandomForest/readme.txt

-ID3.py(question1)
-Randombootstrap.py(question2)
-FeatureSelection.py(question3)
-CombinationRandomForest.py(question4)
+ID3.py(simple decision tree)
+Randombootstrap.py(add random sampling)
+FeatureSelection.py(add random feature selection) CombinationRandomForest.py(combine random sampling and random feature selection)

 The 4 python file can run directly(has no import connection between 4 files).

-The python file are all commented, email me(hao.wu.2@ucdconnect.ie) if require any further explanation.
+The python file are all commented.

 For any python file in those 4, Find and change the following code in the function “def generateData()” if you want to test specified csv file: csvfile = file('banks.csv', 'rb')